The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 The verb sum has three infinitives:

 Sum only has one surviving participle: futūrus, a, um “about to be, going to be”.
-This is a future participle, as you can see from -ūrus, the standard future active participial ending.
+This is a future participle.
+You can tell this from -ūrus, which is the standard future active participial ending.

 Sum has both present imperatives and future imperatives.